-Applicant must be a resident of the state of Illinois.
+- Applicant must be a resident of the state of Illinois.

-Applicants must completeall forms.
+- Applicants must complete all forms.

-The LDA of IL Scholarship Committee selects scholarship recipients.
+- The LDA of IL Scholarship Committee selects scholarship recipients.

-The application DEADLINE is Wednesday, 3/4/20.
+- The application DEADLINE is Wednesday, March 23, 2022.
 All application materials and references received after that date will not be considered.
 Please allow five (5) days for mailing.
 For additional information, contact the LDA/IL office at 708-430-7532.
 Winners will be notified in June 2022.
 After July 1st, the Scholarship check will be sent directly to the Financial Aid Office of the college upon verification of student enrollment.

-ALL requested information must be included with application.
+- ALL requested information must be included with application.
 Incomplete applications will not be considered.

-When all scholarship requirements are completed, please send to:
+- When all scholarship requirements are completed, please send to: